kjosib/sophie/docs/tech/vm.rst

 * [DONE] Modules.
 The one global namespace is carved up with a simple name-mangling scheme.
 * [DONE] Cryptographically secure random number generator.
 (It's based on ChaCha20.)
 * [DONE] Improve how the GC treats snapped thunks.
-* Dismiss the bytecode-translator's data (including the global symbol table) before starting the user program.
+* [DONE] Dismiss the bytecode-translator's data (including the global symbol table) before starting the user program.
 (After picking up the special-cased constants, though...)
 * SDL bindings, at least for some simple graphics and the mouse.
 * User-Defined Actors.
 * FFI improvements.